First in History: Qing Dynasty Yixing Teapots of TianQing Clay Found in US 清代天青泥紫砂壶首次被发现

 3) Feel and look very sandy, extreme permeability (so permeable that it gets wet outside when being used), and very easy to produce Zisha appeal.

 4) After usage it become very shiny and has a satiny sheen, can turns greenish when it is wet and look like green jade -- therefore the term "Jade of Zisha" with astonishing beauty.
+(All clay teapot changes color when fired.
+It is its drastic change of color after usage not after firing which makes it a Tianqing clay)

 5) It can shows a bizarre effect after firing (notice the color variations with the Bamboo teapot)